Last Updated on by

 Rest and Recovery

 This is easily the most obvious suggestion, but also the most widely ignored one as well.
 In a training program, rest days are equally as important as long runs or speed workouts.
 Yes, they can be hard to take when you are excited, motivated, and thoroughly in the “training zone”, but they are absolutely imperative.
 For my clients, rest days are non-negotiable.
-Proper rest and recovery gives your body time to heal and recover from all of your workouts, and allows time for your body to develop muscular gains.
+Proper rest and recovery gives your body time to heal and recover from all of your workouts.
+Further, periods of rest allow time for your body to develop muscular gains.

-Further, get some sleep!
+Lastly, get some sleep!
 And more than “some” sleep…make sure you are getting enough.
 Easier said than done for some, especially the mom & dad crowd.
-Not only will sufficient sleep help you feel mentally rejuvenated, but it’s been shown that your muscles need it: human growth hormone, which is largely responsible for tissue growth and repair, is mainly released during sleep.
+Not only will sufficient sleep help you feel mentally rejuvenated, but it’s been shown that your muscles need it.
+Human growth hormone, which is largely responsible for tissue growth and repair, is mainly released during sleep.

 Drink up!
-Water aides many of your bodily functions, including healing muscles and body tissue, as well as preventing illness, and a feeling of lethargy.
+Water aides many of your bodily functions, including healing muscles and body tissue.
+Proper hydration is imperative in preventing illness.
+And, a hydrated body feels less lethargic.
 This is another obvious, simple suggestion, but another one so many people accidentally overlook.
 The act of running can easily dehydrate an athlete.
 Drinking plenty of fluids before, during, and after a run will ensure you maintain a healthy hydration status, as well as assist in muscle recovery.

 Post run, refueling with carbohydrates will replenish depleted stores of muscle and liver glycogen that were utilized during your run.
 Further, consuming protein will help repair damaged muscle cells, and aid in recovery.
 A 4:1 carbohydrate to protein ratio is ideal in post long run snacks.